aasisvinayak/flymyshop/api/files/flymyshop/Helpers/PluginHelper.php.txt

 /**
  * Class PluginHelper
- * Helper class for plugins and controllers
+ * Helper class for plugins and controllers.
- *
- * @package Flymyshop\Helpers
  */
 class PluginHelper
 {
     /**
-     * Get the names of all plugins in the plugins directory *
+     * Get the names of all plugins in the plugins directory.
+     *
      * @return array
      */